Eluned Morgan government: September reshuffle

 On 11 September 2024, Morgan reshuffled her cabinet.
 She appointed Jeremy Miles as Cabinet Secretary for Health and Social Care, and Mark Drakeford as Cabinet Secretary for Finance, while Ken Skates lost his role as Cabinet Secretary for the Economy, while retaining his roles as Cabinet Secretary for Transport and Minister for North Wales.
 She designated Julie James as Counsel General, alongside appointing her Minister for Delivery.
 She also appointed Vikki Howells as Minister for Further and Higher Education, and added Culture and Skills to Jack Sargeant's portfolios, alongside Social Partnership.
 Julie James was formally appointed as Counsel General by approval of the Senedd on 17 September 2024.

 Alongside these changes, a number of ministers were retained in their prior positions.

 In December 2024, Morgan announced that her chief special adviser Kevin Brennan would resign from the government in the new year after he was nominated for a peerage by Prime Minister Keir Starmer.
 Former MP and MEP Wayne David was announced as his successor.

+Budgets

+After the collapse of the co-operation agreement between Welsh Labour and Plaid Cymru in May 2024 budgets agreements had to be made on every occasion.
+The first budget in 2025 by the Morgan government was made with the single Welsh Liberal Democrat MS, Jane Dodds.
+This included extra funding for childcare, councils and transport.
+Also included was a commitment to ban greyhound racing.

+After the Caerphilly by-election in October 2025 the government lost its majority.
+This led to agreement discussions between Welsh Labour and with Jane Dodds, Conservatives and independent MS Russell George.
+In the end Plaid Cymru agreed to a deal and abstained in the budget vote to allow it to pass.
+For this concession Plaid and Labour agreed to extra funding for health, infrastructure and councils.